KeyboardOSRS/npcregentimer/README.md

 ## Known bugs
 The timer will pause for 1 tick and go out of sync if the npc goes out of view (such as you teleporting away)

-This plugin doesn't take into account death speed-up or slow-down, for example the npc being d-clawed/d-bowed or moving on the tick it dies.
+This plugin doesn't take into account death speed-up, for example the npc being d-clawed/d-bowed.
 The timer will go out of sync if this happens